 Does Excel Have a Personal Financial Statement Template?

 Excel's built-in gallery has budget and net worth templates, but no lender-style personal financial statement.
-Here is what to download instead.
+What to download instead.

 Excel ships with personal budget and net worth templates, and you can pull either one up in under a minute through File → New.
 A lender-style personal financial statement is the template Microsoft's gallery doesn't carry: nothing in the built-in library reports income sources or contingent liabilities, and nothing carries the signature-and-date block a lender expects.
 So the practical answer is that Excel gives you a decent starting grid, and the statement itself comes from somewhere else.